-On October 3, 2016, the Company entered into a Common Stock Sales Agreement (the "ATM Agreement") with Cowen and Company ("Cowen") under which the Company may offer and sell, from time to time, in its sole discretion, shares of common stock having an aggregate offering price of up to \$50,000,000 through Cowen as the Company's sales agent.
+On October 3, 2016, the Company entered into a Common Stock Sales Agreement (the "ATM Agreement") with Cowen and Company, LLC ("Cowen") under which the Company may offer and sell, from time to time, in its sole discretion, shares of common stock having an aggregate offering price of up to \$50,000,000 through Cowen as the Company's sales agent.
+The Company's registration statement on Form S-3 contemplated under the ATM Agreement was declared effective by the U.S. Securities and Exchange Commission ("SEC") on October 17, 2016.
 The registration statement on Form S-3 included a prospectus covering the offering up to \$20,000,000 of shares of common stock in accordance with the ATM Agreement.